yaozhenghangma/JulEP.jl/docs/src/tutorials/band.md

 shift_energy!(bands, -fermi_energy)
 ```

-Then we define two transformation matrix to do orbit transformation.
+Then we define two transformation matrices to do orbit transformation.
 You chan check the details from this [section](@ref OrbitManual)
 ```julia
 transformation_matrix1 =
 [